varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 ![Many-to-Many Link Relationship](/bimlflex/concepts/images/many-to-many-link-relationship-1.png "Many-to-Many Link Relationship")

-An additional example of a many-to-many relationship would be a single tap having both an active record for a empty keg and an active record for the current beer being served, which is detailed further below.
+An additional example of a many-to-many relationship would be a single tap having multiple active records for various beers that can also be active on other taps.
+This may be done when tracking status for a empty keg and an active record for the current beer being served.

 >[!NOTE]
 > Many-to-many relationships CAN NOT have a Driving Key.